steven-klein/portfolio/docs/tools.md

 ```

 __Highlights__
-Project Sync is easy to integrate into any existing workflow, or can be installed globally to be used in as needed throughout project directories.
+Project Sync is easy to integrate into any existing workflow, or can be installed globally to be used as needed throughout project directories.
 With the security of SSH, and the speed at which rsync works pushing up changes in environments that can handle a fraction of a second of potential downtime, this has become an extremely effective way for me to deploy projects.

 __Tags__
 Node.js, rsync, deployment